ukicomputers/checkmater-docs/README.md

 We are constantly improving the overall function scope.
 Here are some things that are currently in progress (or some issues that requires fix):
 - [feature] Developing automatic import of chess pieces via image.
+- [feature] Extension to predict next moves in browser (coming this month!)

 **note** this section is changed constantly, so you can see current things that are developing. you can always report a problem, or new project idea [here](https://checkmater.ugljesa.hackclub.app/report).